ericstrobl/MarkovBlanket/README.md

 CODE
 ----

-BackElimCD.m - find Markov blanket by backward elimination (more accurate; Algorithm 1 in paper)
+BackElimCD.m - find Markov blanket by backward elimination.
+Variables are in "ascending" order.

-ForSelecCD.m - find Markov blanket by forward selection (faster; Algorithm 2)
+ForSelecCD.m - find Markov blanket by forward selection.
+Variables are in "descending" order.

 CreateArtificialMB.m - creates an artificial Markov blanket with linear relationships